Benitex/Pokemon-Burning-Scales/README.md

 * **Pokemon walking on the routes**.
 * **Different pokemon on routes depending on the time of the day**.
 * **Some pokemon with altered forms**.

-### Difficulty Options

-You can choose between 3 difficulty options after the end of the prologue chapter and select another one at any moment in the options menu.

-* **Casual**: Wild pokemon don't evolve.
-You don't lose money after being defeated.
-All pokemon are some levels below your team.
-* **Balanced**: This is the recommended difficulty for first playthroughs, a little bit harder than the original games.
-Trainers' pokemon are around the level of your team and wild pokemon are some levels below.
-* **Hard**: A harder difficulty for experienced players who want more challenge.
-Forced "set" mode.
-Items can't be used during trainer battles.

-### Quality of life

-* **Encounters table**, you can check how to get each of the available pokemon downloading [this file](https://github.com/Benitex/Pokemon-Burning-Scales/blob/main/Docs/Encounter%20locations.xlsx).
-* **Perfect IVs mode** (optional).
-* **Super easy EV grind**, by using cheap vitamins.

 ### Plugin features